This information explains how to use and care for your PAP device. PAP devices are often used to treat sleep apnea.Back to top

 - Rinse the headgear and straps well with warm running water.
 Make sure to rinse off all the soap.
 If there’s dried soap on the headgear and straps when you use them, your skin may get irritated.

 - Let the headgear and straps air dry.
-Never put them in a drying machine.
+Never put them in a dryer.

 Clean the flow generator once a week.
 To do this: